 What happens for me in that moment sometimes feels completely outside of time: It's imprinted as a memory as it occurs.
 I wanted to capture that feeling somehow–that's why I started this blog.

 I learned from a friend that, even when you figure out the love part, finding your place in the world is still a solo journey.
-After nearly fourteen years in New York, and a couple of years in a small town in the mountains of California called Three Rivers, I am now currently based in Los Angeles.
+I am grateful to my long-time readers who have made me feel like the journey is a little less lonely.